ETHZ-INS/BehaviorFlow/README.md

 nframes summarizes for how many frames each label occurred and count will summarize the number of individual onsets/offsets pairs

-Furthermore, after adding onset and Offset data we can plot behavior trains, to see how specific examples of labels map to other label groups using the following command:
+After adding onset and offset data, we can plot behavior trains to see how specific examples of labels map to other label groups using the following command:

 ``` r
 BehaviorTrainPlot(US, lab = "rear.classifier", val = "Supported",len = 50,n = 100, max_clust = 3)